kevin-llps/hexagonal-conference-event-reminder/README.md

 You can found [here](https://github.com/kevin-llps/conference-event-reminder) the same project using layers architecture.

-# Paris JUG Demo
+# Paris JUG / Devoxx France 2024 Demo

-During Paris JUG session (2024-01-09), hexagonal architecture was implemented step by step.
+During Paris JUG session (2024-01-09) and Devoxx France 2024 (2024-04-18), hexagonal architecture was implemented step by step.
 The initial application is only supporting Talks (current branch is supporting Talks, BBLs and Practice sessions).

 - Final solution can be found [here](https://github.com/kevin-llps/hexagonal-conference-event-reminder/tree/demo-paris-jug-solution).